 Delete assets: If you remove an image or video from the library, it will also disappear from your site pages, though this may take some time.
 Deleted items stay in the trash for 30 days, allowing you to restore them if needed.
 For details on locating and fixing broken image links, see below.

 Download images: To download an image, hover over it, click on the three dots, select File Details, and right-click to save the image to your device.
-This is an image-by-image process, there is no bulk download.

-Understanding the Squarespace Media Library
+Understanding the Asset Library

 Bulk uploading: You can upload multiple assets at once, allowing you to organize media files ahead of time and streamline the design process.

 Downloading assets: Images can be downloaded in their original quality for offline use or backups.
-Video downloads are not yet supported.

 Proactive asset management: Upload assets directly to the library before starting design work.
 This lets you organize media in advance, speeding up the design process and minimizing disruptions.